About the Society

 He was a member of the team who launched the i newspaper in October 2010 and has covered the Olympics, two general elections, the London terror attacks and the phone hacking scandal.

-Charles, Assistant Editor of the Daily Mail is also a former Managaing Editor of the Mail and a former editor of The European and deputy editor of The Times and the Sunday Express.
+Charles, Assistant Editor of the Daily Mail, is also a former Managing Editor of the Mail and a former editor of The European and deputy editor of The Times and the Sunday Express.

 Jonathan Grun started his career as a journalist reporting sport for Hills Welsh Press Agency while at school in Cardiff.
-He was an indentured trainee at the South Wales Argus, Newport, before joining the Press Association as a general news reporter in 1979.
-He has been Editor of the Press Association since 2000.
+He was an indentured trainee at the South Wales Argus, Newport, before joining PA Media as a general news reporter in 1979.

 He is a past President of the Society of Editors and a former chairman of the British Press Awards.
 He is the secretary of the industry’s Code of Practice Committee and vice chairman of the Defence, Security and Media Advisory Notice Committee.
 Jonathan is the chairman of the Society's parliamentary and legal committee and the honorary treasurer.